 Junior high math classes don’t normally have lasting impacts on students, but mine did.
 My teacher’s enthusiasm for math and community involvement was infectious.
 I decided then to become a math teacher.
-So far, I’ve successfully taught for 12 years and have loved the students, the schools, and the people I’ve worked with.
+So far, I’ve successfully taught for 13 years and have loved the students, the schools, and the people I’ve worked with.
 My hope is that my enthusiasm and community involvement infects students as well.

-Living in Utah, Montana, Virginia, Idaho, California, Colorado and Ecuador has afforded me an appreciation and love of different cultures and settings.
+California, Colorado, Michigan and Ecuador has afforded me an appreciation and love of different cultures and settings.
 My high school years saw me in a large high school in Salt Lake City, UT, a tiny multi-town school in Judith Gap, MT, and a medium sized high school in Berryville, VA.
-My post-secondary education was at Ricks College in Idaho as a math major, then at Brigham Young University in Utah.
-I graduated with a bachelor’s in Mathematics Education major.
-I am currently working on a master’s in Educational Technology from Michigan State University.
+At Clarke County High School in Berryville, we somehow lucked out by having 11 exchange students going to our school.
+They became life-long friends and I’m still in contact with some of them today.

 cats and two chickens.
 I enjoy hiking, travel, learning new things, genealogy, languages, playing games, and dancing, to name a few.

 For more about what I believe, watch this video: